shw3512/shw3512.github.io/teach/cysec-g30/index.md

     - Make friends with a few security tools
     - Show grace to yourself and to others

-### What we do
+### What we'll do

 - Today
     - Share what you learned with a friend
 - This week
     - Enable MFA on sensitive accounts
 - This month
-    - Install a password manager (app and Web-browser plug-in)
+    - Start using a password manager
+        - Install app on PC, phone
+        - Install Web-browser plug-in on PC
         - Enter account credentials
-        - Update passwords to secure alternatives (in the password manager _and_ on the account)
+        - Update passwords to secure alternatives
+            - In the password manager _and_ on the account
+            - Use random-password generator feature
+                - For security questions, too!
     - Adopt a realistic routine for patching and updating software
         - Automate where possible
 - This year